-We will pay the costs of soliciting proxies.
-Proxies may be solicited on behalf of Mallinckrodt by directors, officers or employees of Mallinckrodt in person or by telephone, facsimile or other electronic means.
-We have retained Innisfree M&A Incorporated to assist in solicitation of proxies and have agreed to pay Innisfree M&A

-Incorporated \$15,000, plus out-of-pocket expenses.
+Mallinckrodt will pay the costs of soliciting proxies.
+Proxies may be solicited on our behalf by our directors, officers or employees in person or by telephone, facsimile or other electronic means.
+We have retained Innisfree M&A Incorporated ("Innisfree") to assist in solicitation of proxies and have agreed to pay Innisfree \$15,000, plus out-of-pocket expenses.
 As required by the SEC and the NYSE, we also will reimburse brokerage firms and other custodians, nominees and fiduciaries, upon request, for their reasonable expenses incurred in sending proxies and proxy materials to beneficial owners of our ordinary shares.